Lazy22zz/UE5-RPG-Combat-Game/README.md

   ![Screenshot 2025-01-13 204758](https://github.com/user-attachments/assets/06029077-f321-4ce2-8ade-2698de863e80)
   Changes to WarriorInputComponent.
 - 6, binding input\
-  In step 5, we created a new input component, then we need to attach it to warriorherocharacter.
+  In step 5, we created a new input component, then we needed to attach it to warriorherocharacter.
 If we do so, we need `SetupPlayerInputComponent` in Character.h
   ```c++
   virtual void SetupPlayerInputComponent(class UInputComponent* PlayerInputComponent) override;
   ```